lijon/lijon.github.io/iaa_quirks.md

 The solution is to let the node app kill itself when stopping audio if it was not active since last connection.

 By terminating itself, the app makes sure that it will not be running without being visible in the multi-task view.
-If the app becomes becomes unloadable after being in foreground, user can at least easily see the app and swipe it out, which is a lot better than having an invisible process running.
+If the app becomes unloadable after being in foreground, user can at least easily see the app and swipe it out, which is a lot better than having an invisible process running.
 Audiobus 2 handles this simply by forcing the node app to come to foreground by switching to it after connection, which can be quite annoying when loading many apps at once.
 (And IAA by itself has no standard for switching back to host, even if it would be possible for the node to open the host URL when coming foreground after becoming connected to host.)

 ```objc
 // in app delegate